Turtles Forever: Production

-None of the original voice cast from the 1987 cartoon series reprised their roles nor was the original music from the show used in this special.
-In the actors' case, the original voice cast are members of SAG-AFTRA, with which 4Kids did not have a contract.
-For the score, most of the music from the 1987 series is owned by Lionsgate and would require a license fee to be used in the show.
+None of the original voice cast from the 1987 cartoon series reprised their roles and the original music from the show was not used in this special.
+In the actors' case, the original voice cast are members of SAG-AFTRA, which 4Kids did not have a contract with.
+For the score, most of the music from the 1987 series was owned at the time by that series' producer, Fred Wolf Films, and would require a license fee to be used in the show.
 For a cost-effective solution, the special used many of the productions' frequent talents and used their in-score team to make a soundtrack reminiscent of the original series.